satyadipon/Web-Automation-Java-Selenium-Cucumber-RestAssured/README.md

 ## Tools Used

-1. Eclipse
+1. JAVA
-2. JAVA
+2. Junit
-3. TestNG
+3. Maven
-4. Maven
+4. Cucumber
-5. Extent Report
+5. Selenium
+6. Rest Assured

-Install these tools in order to run the tests
+Install "JAVA" & "MAVEN" in order to run the tests

-## Framework Architecture Details
+## Framework Architecture Overview
-This project is designed using Maven+TestNG.
+This project is designed using Maven+Cucumber+Selenium+Junit+RestAssured.
 Scripts are written in JAVA.
-Log4j2 is used for generating logs and extentReport is used to generate HTML reports for each test execution.

-Load the project into Eclipse.

---src/main/java
-1. package: baseSetup -- Driver and Browser setup
-2. package: customListeners -- user for reporting
-3. package: utils -- all utilities files for reports, property file reader, driver manager, screenshots etc

---src/test/java
-1. package: pages -- page class consists of all the webelements/locators page wise.
-It is designed as Page Factory model.
-2. package: tests -- test class and the test is defined class wise.
-Single test in a single class.

---src/test/resources
-1. folder: executables - chromedriver.exe used to initiate chrome browser.
-2. folder: extentConfig - It is used to generate html report for each test execution
-3. folder: propertFiles - It consist of application URL and it can have all important data like login credentials etc.
-4. folder: runner - It consist of a testNG file and it is used to run the tests.
-Right click on file("testng.xml") and run the file as TestNG Suite.

---log4j2.xml - it is designed to create log files for test execution

 # How to run Tests